Funding opportunities

 • Accredited Lay Preacher

-Grants up to £300 are available to all Lay Preachers in the URC who have been accredited by the General Assembly
+Funded by London, but administered by Mersey Synod, grants up to £300 are available to all Lay Preachers in the URC who have been accredited by the General Assembly

 • Children and Youth Work